Roman–Aequian wars: Ongoing hostilities from 485 BC

 Hostilities continued in 464 BC.
 The Aequi allied with the Volscian town of Ecetra (already under Roman rule) against Rome.
 The Hernici learnt of this alliance, and warned Rome that the Ecetrans had revolted.
 The Romans also suspected that the Volscian town of Antium (which included a Roman colony) would also revolt.
 This suspicion arose because Antium had been defeated by Rome in 468 BC, and many of the chief opponents of Rome from Antium had fled to the Aequi, and had fought with the Aequi against Rome, and had subsequently returned to Antium.
 The Roman consuls Aulus Postumius Albus Regillensis and Spurius Furius Medullinus Fusus summoned the chief men of Antium to Rome to explain their position, but they attended without reluctance and answered sufficiently that they were allowed return to Antium.

 The Aequi invaded the Hernican territory, and the Roman consul Furius marched against them.
 In an initial battle the Aequi were victorious, and the Roman forces were besieged in their camp.
 The Hernici sent news of the defeat to Rome, and the senate declared the emergency decree, the senatus consultum ultimum (the first recorded occasion of that decree), urging the remaining consul Postumius to take all measures to protect the state.
 Postumius remained at Rome to levy troops and Titus Quinctius, consul the previous year, was granted command of fresh Roman forces as proconsul.
 The Latin allies, the Hernici, and Antium, were each ordered to provide emergency troops.

 Aequian forces were sent to invade Roman territory, and if possible to attack the city.
 The remaining consul Postumius was sent to meet this new threat and Lucius Valerius, the consul of 470 BC, was left to defend Rome.
 A justitium was declared for several days.

 Meanwhile the Roman forces led by the consul Furius burst forth from their besieged camp and attacked the Aequi.
 The Roman attack initially succeeded, however the consul's brother Publius, (who had been consul in 472 BC and was serving as a legatus under his brother's command) led his forces too far from the main Roman force, and was cut off and killed.
 This led the consul to pursue him, and he was himself wounded and only just rescued from the enemy.
 The Aequi besieged the Romans in their camp once again, and displayed the head of the consul's brother.
 But then the proconsul Quinctius arrived with Latin and Hernican forces, and attacked the Aequian army.
 The besieged Roman army again broke forth from the camp, and the Aequian army was soundly defeated.

-Postumius was also successful against the Aequian forces in the Roman territory, and he was joined in the attack by the returning Roman armies of Quinctius and Furius.
-Livy, relying on Valerius Antias gives the number of Romans dead in Hernican territory as 5,300, and 2,400 Aequi killed in the Roman territory plus a further 4,230 Aequians killed fleeing with booty.
+Postumius was also successful against the Aequian forces in Roman territory, and he was joined in the attack by the returning Roman armies of Quinctius and Furius.
+Livy, relying on Valerius Antias, gives the number of Romans dead in Hernican territory as 5,300, and 2,400 Aequi killed in Roman territory plus a further 4,230 Aequians killed fleeing with booty.